ziadbwdn/TakeHomeAssignment/README.md

-# LFSR Theory and Implementation
+# Assignment 1: LFSR Theory and Implementation

 ## What is an LFSR?